genomic-medicine-sweden/Twist_Solid/docs/dna_qc.md

 # QC
 See the [qc hydra-genetics module](https://snv_indels.readthedocs.io/en/latest/) documentation for more details on the softwares for the quality control.
-Default hydra-genetics settings/resources are used if no configuration is specfied.
+Default hydra-genetics settings/resources are used if no configuration is specified.

 <br />
 ![dag plot](images/qc_dna.png){: style="height:55%;width:55%"}